 Public school personnel are responsible for the protection of students while they are under their supervision.
 Therefore, appropriate precautions must be taken to ensure the safety and well- being of all students.
 When an accident or injury occurs to a student, the teacher or student intern needs to be aware of her/his responsibility.
-Student interns should investigate the options available for professional liability insurance.
-Several professional organizations offer coverage.
+All candidates should secure and maintain professional liability insurance for each semester they are enrolled in a field experience course.
+Proof of insurance must be uploaded to Taskstream prior to student teaching.
+Many professional organizations offer coverage.
 Additional information is available from the Office of University-School Partnerships.